linb/react-hook-module/README.md

   useAsModule.updateStateFor(module1, { key:"value" });
   // to update state for an useModule element with usemodule_uid="global_uid1" useAsModule.updateStateFor("global_uid1", "key", "value");
-  // to update state for an useModule element (in the root module) with usemodule_alias="alias1" useAsModule.updateStateFor("alias1", "keylevel1.keylevel2.keylevel3", "value");
+  // to update state for an useModule element (in the root useModule element) with usemodule_alias="alias1" useAsModule.updateStateFor("alias1", "keylevel1.keylevel2.keylevel3", "value");
   // to update state for an useModule element with alias path: ["alias_in_root", "alias_in_level1", "alias_in_level2"] useAsModule.updateStateFor("alias_in_root.alias_in_level1.alias_in_level2", "key", "value");